Preventer inhalers in brief:

 - Breath actuated inhalers (BAIs), such as Easi-breathe and Autohaler, automatically release a spray of medicine when you begin to inhale.

 - Dry powder inhalers (DPIs), such as Turbohaler and Accuhaler, give the medicine in a dry powder instead of a spray.

-Whatever inhaler you're prescribed you need to know how to use it in the best way.
-Good inhaler technique gets the right dose of asthma medicine into the lungs.
+Whatever inhaler you're prescribed, you need to know how to use it in the best way.
+Good inhaler technique helps get as much of the asthma medicine into the lungs as possible.
 To make it easier to get the best from your asthma medicine, aerosol inhalers can be used with a spacer.

 Not everyone with asthma will be prescribed a preventer inhaler

 Sometimes when you're diagnosed with asthma you start off with just a reliever inhaler but you may be prescribed a preventer inhaler later on.
 If you or your child has asthma symptoms regularly, your GP or asthma nurse may decide that the best form of treatment is a preventer inhaler because this builds up your asthma protection over time.